Eulade Rudahunga

 Eulade Rudahunga was a Rwandan priest for the Roman Catholic Diocese of Butare in the Republic of Rwanda from August 2, 1953, to 2019.

-He served as a chaplain for different parishes until he received the title of Monsignor by Pope John Paul II.
+He was a chaplain for different parishes until he received the title of Monsignor from Pope John Paul II.

 Rudahunga attended Kabgayi and Nyakibanda seminaries before receiving the ecclesiastical title of Padre.

-He worked as a teacher and taught well-known Rwandan figures such as the late Juvénal Habyarimana, the former president of Rwanda.
+He worked as a teacher and taught Juvénal Habyarimana, a president of Rwanda.

-Rudahunga was a survivor of the 1994 Rwandan genocide against the Tutsi.
-He survived by pleading with the killers and giving them some of the church savings to free himself and other refugees they hid with in the church.
+Rudahunga was a survivor of the 1994 genocide against the Tutsi.